UKHomeOffice/dq-packer-ops-httpd/README.md

 # dq-packer-ops-httpd
 This repository creates an AMI in AWS with latest version of HTTPD

 ## Features

 ### `packer.json`
-This file contains a wrap up for Ansible script to be run inside small Centos 7.5 machine

-### `playbook.yml`
+This file contains the install script and deploys AMI using redhat

-Ansible playbook installing the following:
+Installing the following:
 - latest version of HTTPD service
 - script to pull HTTPD config from s3
+- scripts to check expiry of certs and if remote backups are out of date
+- aazon cloudwatch agent

 ### `templates`